Superior ophthalmic vein

 The superior ophthalmic vein is a vein of the orbit that drains venous blood from structures of the upper orbit.
-It is fromed by the union of the angular vein, and supraorbital vein.
+It is formed by the union of the angular vein, and supraorbital vein.
 It passes backwards within the orbit alongside the ophthalmic artery, then exits the orbit through the superior orbital fissure to drain into the cavernous sinus.

 The superior ophthalmic vein can be a path for the spread of infection from the danger triangle of the face to the cavernous sinus and the pterygoid plexus.
 It may also be affected by an arteriovenous fistula of the cavernous sinus.

 Structure

 The superior ophthalmic vein - together with the inferior ophthalmic vein - represents the principal drainage system of the orbit (with the superior ophthalmic vein being the larger of the two).
 The superior ophthalmic vein drains venous blood from structures of the upper orbit.
 The superior ophthalmic vein forms/represents a connection between facial veins, and intracranial veins.
 It is valveless.

 The superior ophthalmic vein is the largest and the most consistently present vein of the orbit.
 It usually measures 2-10 mm in diameter.